Mit Gas

 Mit Gas is the second studio album by the musical supergroup Tomahawk.
-It was released on May 6, 2003, through Ipecac Recordings, the record label owned by vocalist Mike Patton.
+It was released on May 6, 2003, through Ipecac Recordings, a record label co-owned by the band's vocalist Mike Patton (and his partner Greg Werckman).
 Mit Gas charted in several countries, reaching the top 20 in Norway's VG-lista and the United States' Billboard Independent Albums charts.

-Recorded after an unreceptive tour with the band Tool, Mit Gas has been described by critics as a more focused and unified album than its predecessor, Tomahawk.
-The album was supported by a tour alongside Melvins, Skeleton Key and Dälek.
-Mit Gas has garnered positive reviews, drawing comparisons to the works of Frank Zappa, Pink Floyd and Led Zeppelin.
+Recorded after an unreceptive tour opening for the band Tool, Mit Gas has been described by critics as a more focused and unified album than its predecessor, Tomahawk.
+The album was supported by a tour alongside Melvins, Skeleton Key, and Dälek.
+Mit Gas has garnered positive reviews, drawing comparisons to the works of Frank Zappa, Pink Floyd, and Led Zeppelin.

 Production

 Tomahawk is a musical supergroup consisting of Mike Patton, vocalist for Faith No More and Mr. Bungle; Duane Denison, guitarist for The Jesus Lizard; Kevin Rutmanis, bass player for Cows and Melvins; and John Stanier, drummer for Helmet.
 Mit Gas was recorded after they toured with the band Tool, whose fans frequently booed Tomahawk off stage during their performances.
 Denison has likened the experience of playing to the unreceptive and uninterested crowds as similar to "being pro-choice at a [then-US president] Bush rally and trying to make your point".
 Subsequently, the band opted to organize their own tour in support of the album, choosing to work with Melvins, Skeleton Key and Dälek.
 Speaking about the planning required to stage a four-act tour, Patton stated "that's a lot of music.
 That's a lot of time to be sitting in some stinking-ass club with some guy puking in your purse".
 Tool's guitarist Adam Jones offered to direct a video, but the offer was declined by the band.